mario-purestake/chainbridge-spec/spec.md

 # WIP Notes

 Main functions
-- A chain has validators
+- A chain has relayers
-- Only validators can create proposals
+- Only relayers can create proposals
 - A chain keeps track of the amount of deposits made
-- Validators can vote on proposals
+- Relayers can vote on proposals
 - Handlers must support tokens that resemble the ERC20 standard, and the ERC721
 - The ERC based handlers should allow for whitelisting of tokens
 - A token that leaves its home-chain becomes a synthetic, that synthetic cannot go anywhere else but back to its home-chain